himadrikumar/arcade-simulation/README.md

 Hey everyone!

 Himadri here, I like python and I am learning javascript.
-I also like k-pop
+I also like k-pop.